 Why do we pray?
 Because Jesus told us to.

 But what is prayer?
 It’s talking to God.
-It’s an expression of our love for God, our closeness to him, and our dependence on him.
-That is why St Paul told us to ‘pray without ceasing’ (1Thess.5:17).
+It’s expressing our love for God, our closeness to him, and our dependence on him.
+That’s why St Paul tells us to ‘pray without ceasing’ (1Thess.5:17).

 The timing of these prayers in the Mass is not accidental.
 Inspired by God’s word, and challenged to transform our lives and trust in the Father, Son and Holy Spirit, we ask God for his transforming grace.

-The Prayer of the Faithful usually follows a set pattern:
+The Universal Prayer usually follows a set pattern:

 - Praying for the needs of the Church,